 I set my primary dataset with recordsize = 1MiB to account for data block placement in an 8-drive Z2 vdev.
-Most of the data is shared via SMB/CIFS, but I also run iSCSI for some virtualization stuff.
-The system hosts about five Debian-based bhyve VMs to run various services I use on a day-to-day basis (including nginx, pi-hole, an OpenVPN server, and an rclone client I use to back up my data to the cloud).
+All of the data is shared via SMB/CIFS.
+The system used to host about five Debian-based bhyve VMs to run various services I use on a day-to-day basis (including nginx, pi-hole, an OpenVPN server, and an rclone client I use to back up my data to the cloud), but I've moved those to a dedicated Proxmox server I built in early 2020.
 I have scripts set up to send SMART and zpool status reports to my email address on a weekly basis and scrubs/SMART checks scheduled every 2 weeks.
 I have a set of scripts running on the FreeNAS unit and some Raspberry Pi units to control all the fans in the system based on live temperature data and display all the system vitals on an 11" touchscreen next to the rack.
 Some photos of the server are below.